TED-TTS: Training-Free Intra-Utterance Emotion and Duration Control for Text-to-Speech Synthesis: Results and Evaluation

 \textbf{Emotion and Duration Control Evaluation.} We evaluate emotion conditioning and duration steering as two segment-level components of our framework.
 For emotion control, restricting segments to local text only (w/o full-text access) or removing MSA alignment (w/o alignment) degrades expressive quality and cross-segment speaker consistency, as evidenced by reduced DNSM and SSIM in Tab.~\ref{abl_1}, indicating that full-text access and monotonic alignment primarily contribute to smooth emotional transitions rather than token-level accuracy.
 For duration control, disabling local steering (w/o local steering) leads to the largest performance drop, while removing global EOS control (w/o global EOS) causes a smaller but consistent degradation, suggesting that local pacing dominates segment-level naturalness and global EOS provides additional stabilization.

 \textbf{Monotonic Stream Alignment Evaluation.} To evaluate the effectiveness of MSA, we visualize alignment results under different settings in Fig.~\ref{abl_3} and report the mean absolute error (MAE) of segment boundary positions.
 Raw attention maps exhibit diffuse and locally non-monotonic patterns, making greedy alignment highly sensitive to noise and leading to unstable trajectories and frequent segment switching failures.
 Introducing the monotonic stream constraint alleviates this issue and reduces MAE to 0.216, but residual attention uncertainty still causes instability.
-By further incorporating the observation component, MSA effectively suppresses alignment uncertainty, enforces smooth monotonic trajectories, and reduces MAE to 0.157, yielding precise emotion transitions closely aligned with the ground-truth boundaries.
+By further incorporating the observation component, where the Top-$k$ most reliable attention heads are selected with $k=3$ instead of relying on a single maximum, MSA effectively suppresses alignment uncertainty, enforces smooth monotonic trajectories, and reduces MAE to 0.157, yielding precise emotion transitions closely aligned with the ground-truth boundaries.

-\textbf{Duration-Specified Evaluation.} We evaluate duration-specified speech synthesis under five segment-level scaling factors (*0.75, *0.875, *1.0, *1.125, and *1.25), comparing our full system with ablated variants and an IndexTTS2 baseline.
+\textbf{Duration-Specified Evaluation.} We evaluate duration-specified speech synthesis under five segment-level scaling factors ($\times$0.75, $\times$0.875, $\times$1.0, $\times$1.125, and $\times$1.25), comparing our full system with ablated variants and an IndexTTS2 baseline.
 As shown in Tab.~\ref{abl_2}, our method consistently achieves the lowest semantic token number error across all settings, reducing the error by 3.53\% and 2.41\% on average compared to variants without local steering and global EOS control, respectively.
 Relative to the baseline without explicit duration control, our approach further yields a 5.07\% average error reduction, demonstrating accurate and robust duration control across diverse segment-level targets.